-\textbf{Rubric as Features.} Finally, we seek to understand if combining the rubrics with conversation text embeddings can produce better results using the model proposed in Appendix~\ref{sec:use_model}.
+Finally, we seek to understand if combining the rubrics with conversation text embeddings can produce better results using the model proposed in Appendix~\ref{sec:use_model}.
 We use Bing Copilot dataset with 100K conversations for this experiment.
 This experiment varies the training size from $400$ to $90K$ of the data and $10K$ of the data is for testing.
 The results in Figure~\ref{fig:model_scale} indicate that \modelname{} provides the best F1 results for smaller training set sizes.
-As the training set size increases, the F1 scores of the proposed Lin-ada (linear regression with OpenAI ada-002 embeddings) and \modelname{}-Lin-ada (\modelname{} rubrics and linear regression with OpenAI ada-002 embeddings) both improve compared to our \modelname{} model and the SOTA embedding ASAP baseline.
+As the training set size increases, the weighted F1 scores of the \modelname{}-Lin-ada (\modelname{} rubrics and linear regression with OpenAI ada-002 embeddings) improves compared to our \modelname{} model and the SOTA embedding ASAP baseline.
 The results demonstrate that adding the \modelname{} metrics to the feature vector consistently provides additional USE signals that are not captured by the conversation embeddings.
 Note, due to the prohibitive cost, we did not retrain \modelname{} for larger training set sized above 10,000 samples.
 Thus, the orange dashed line from 10K to 90K training samples indicates the \modelname{} F1 score for the test set if we only trained with 10K samples.